hassancoder1/bmi-calculator/README.md

 ## Technologies

 - React
+- HTML
 - CSS

 ## Contributing

 If you'd like to contribute to this project, feel free to fork this repository and submit a pull request.
-Please follow the [Contributor Covenant](CODE_OF_CONDUCT.md).

-## License

-This project is licensed under the [MIT License](LICENSE).